 There are many theories as to when is the most appropriate time of year for harvesting chaga.
 Chaga grows all year long for several years on the host tree.
 Keeping the host tree in mind it is our belief that the only time you should not harvest chaga is in the spring time.
 When the host tree awakens from its winter dormancy, the inner sap begins to flow and new buds are forming.
 Winter is always a good time to harvest because chaga is easier to spot against snowfall, the trees are dormant, and there is less foliage to hinder your journey threw the woods.
 Unfortunately, one does need to navigate through some heavy bush and often very deep snow drifts and bitter cold.

-How to process chaga - Drying and processing chaga mushroom
+How to process chaga - How to Dry Chaga

 - Chaga has a black outer crust, leave the back outer crust – do not discard or file off.